JackOLntrn/EMBER/hardware/mech/README.md

 The main assembly file, contains all the relevant piece parts mated to visualize real world model.

 ### 2. EMBER Board
-Model of our custom PCB exported from KiCAD for fitting.
+Model of the custom PCB exported from KiCAD for fitting.

 QTY: 1